Intermittent authentication timeouts on search peers

 3. Examine the CPU and memory usage on the search peers.

-Once you've identified your pileup of concurrent searches, get started on this list of things you should do.
+Once you've identified your pileup of concurrent searches, start work on this list of things to do.
 All of them are good practices.

 - Most importantly, spread the searches out to reduce concurrency.
 For example: Use the advanced scheduling cron to balance the searches so that they don't all run on the same minute every hour.
 Read about scheduling reports and configuring scheduled report priority in the Reporting Manual.